quintype/malibu/tutorial/subdomain.md

   hindi.lvh.me: ace-hindi

 ```
-That's it. now your subdomain is ready and you should able to see the subdomain pages.
+That's it.
+Now your subdomain is ready and, you should able to see the subdomain pages.

 ## Render different fonts for subdomains